Tigernix official logo

 Then comes the reusing, and it means instead of throwing the materials after one use, finding some mindful ways to use them over and over.
 As the last phase, recycling is the process, which factories transform waste into useful products.

 If they end up with metal scraps, they can find a method to melt them and reuse them for a better purpose.
 Not to mention that these initiatives kick off industrial pollution control while saving resources.
-This is where the sustainability begins.
+This same thinking is what underpins good industrial waste management more broadly, since less waste generated means less to treat, transport or dispose of.

 Install Air Pollution Control Devices